 Miss Skeffington: I'll tell you later.
 It's disgusting.

-In the third Spider-Man movie with Eddie Brock/Venom and Mary Jane
+- In Spider-Man 3 with Eddie Brock/Venom and Mary Jane

 Venom: Oooh, my spider sense is tingling... if you know what I'm talking about.

-In the film version of Harry Potter And The Half-Blood Prince, Cormac McLaggen asks Ron if he can introduce him to Hermione, stating "I'd like to get to know her on a first name basis, know what I mean?"
+- In Harry Potter and the Half-Blood Prince, Cormac McLaggen asks Ron if he can introduce him to Hermione, stating "I'd like to get to know her on a first name basis, know what I mean?"

 Loach: What happened to your nose, Gittes?
 Somebody slammed a bedroom window on it?